reduxframework/docs/docs/configuration/fields/compiler.md

 add_filter('redux/options/' . $this->args['opt_name'] . '/compiler', array( $this, 'compiler_action' ), 10, 3);
 ```

-Now, add (or uncomment) the following function to the `Redux_Framework_sample_config` class.
+Now, add (or uncomment) the following function to the [sample-config.php](https://github.com/reduxframework/redux-framework/blob/master/sample/sample-config.php) file.
 This is our test function
-that will allow you see when the compiler hook occurs.
+that allows you to see when the compiler hook occurs.
 It will only fire if a field set with `'compiler' => true` is changed.

 Please note that for this example, `$css` will return empty as this is only a basic compiler hook.